British Military Hospital, Singapore: Second World War

 Other surviving staff and patients of the hospital were eventually transferred to the Roberts Barracks, where their command was taken over by Colonel Glyn White of the Royal Australian Army Medical Corps.
 While a handful of people survived the Alexandra Hospital massacre, the number remains unclear.
 Survivors included George Britton, Walter Salmon, Fred Shenstone, Arthur Haines, Fergus Anckorn, and perhaps those who managed to escape their cell under mortar fire, S.W.J.
 Hoskins, F.A.H.
 Gurd, R. de Warrenne Waller and G.W.
 Johnson.
 In a Forces TV news interview, Fergus Anckorn mistakenly claimed to be the only survivor.

+The Principal Matron of the Queen Alexandra’s Imperial Military Nursing Service (QAIMNS), Violet Maud Evelyn Jones, Royal Red Cross, SRN, SCM, was in charge of the nursing staff at the British Military Hospital Singapore from 1940 to 1942.
+She organised the evacuation of nursing staff the day before the massacre on board three ships.
+Jones, together with about 500 adults and children, was evacuated aboard the SS Kuala.
+On 14 February 1942 the Japanese air force bombed the ship and Jones and many others were killed including Sister Marjorie Aizlewood Hodgson, Sister Margaret Raven Finlay and Matron Helen Montgomery.

 In 2008, a four-page account of the massacre, by Private Haines of the Wiltshire Regiment, was sold in a private auction.
 Reg Twigg, in his book Survivor on the River Kwai mentions a short video recording made by another survivor of the massacre, Fred Shenstone of the Royal Leicestershire Regiment, which forms part of a permanent exhibit of the Royal Leicestershire Regiment Museum housed in the Newarke Houses Museum in Leicester, United Kingdom.